HelpViewer/helpAuthorsGuide/en/branding.md

 ## Easy modifications

-### 🌅 Welcome screen
+### 🌅 First screen

-- The welcome screen is represented by the **README.md** file located at the root of the language version of the help.
+- The first screen is represented by the **README.md** file located at the root of the language version of the help.
 - This file opens first when the reader launches the help.

 ### 🌐 Custom application icon in the page header (favicon)